P1AC: Revisiting Absolute Pose From a Single Affine Correspondence

-In terms of timing, our P1AC solvers are slower than the P3P solver.
-However, all of the solvers are fast (on the order of 1-10 microseconds) and their computation time is negligible compared to other steps in the random sampling process such as local optimization and inlier testing.
+In terms of the timing of the minimal solver by itself, our P1AC solver is slower than the P3P solver.
+However, our P1AC solver is still quite fast ($<3 \mu$s) and moreover the minimal solver computation time is usually negligible when compared to other steps in the random sampling process such as local optimization and inlier testing.

-Our real data experiment demonstrates the benefit of using our P1AC solvers in place of P3P in an image-based localization pipeline when affine correspondences are available.
-P1AC achieves pose accuracy comparable to P3P while decreasing the the total computation time.